annabellaals/Bellas-Battleship/README.md

 - **`Battleship` Class**: Contains methods for game setup, playing rounds, displaying grids, and determining the game outcome.
 - **`main` Function**: Handles user input for grid size and player name, and initiates the game loop.

+### Credits

+- Credits to Code Institude, tasks taught me a lot on how to put things together.
+Help from mentor, and the slack community.
+- Credits to Harvard's Online Courses
+- Credits to W3schools.
+- Credits to Udemy
+- Credits to Code Institute student, helped me on-hand

 ---